TM Forum Standards – eTOM, SID, Open APIs, ODA

 Real-World Example: TM Forum Standards in Action

-- eTOM: Defines the order-to-activation process (Fulfilment vertical)
+Defines the customer order-to-activation business process

-- TMF641: BSS sends service order to OSS (northbound)
+BSS sends service order request to OSS

-- TMF639: OSS checks resource inventory availability
+OSS checks resource inventory availability

-- TMF640: OSS activates service on network via orchestration workflows
+OSS activates the service on network devices

-- TMF638: OSS updates service inventory with active service
+OSS updates service inventory with active service

 Why TM Forum Standards Matter in Real Operations